Office: CARP 118

 teaching awards and many invited national and international presentations and lectures.

-He served as the director of the School of Architecture and Construction Management from 2001 – 2011 and was appointed as the inaugural director of the new School of Design and Construction from 2011 – 2013.
+He served as the director of the School of Architecture and Construction Management from 2001 – 2011, was appointed as the inaugural director of the new School of Design and Construction from 2011 – 2013, and served as interim director from 2017-2018.
 The focus of his tenure as director was to develop unique programs regarding the integration of disciplines.
 Programs such as the Integrated Education Series, the senior Integrated Design Studio (IdEX) and the WSU Institute for Sustainable Design (ISD), which was developed with a colleague in engineering, were a few of his accomplishments.